discourse/discourse/docs/INSTALL-digital-ocean.md

 **Email is CRITICAL for account creation and notifications in Discourse.
 If you do not properly configure email before bootstrapping YOU WILL HAVE A BROKEN SITE!**

+- DigitalOcean has been having problems with spammers, so your [account may have its outbound SMTP ports blocked](https://meta.discourse.org/t/email-from-do-to-mandrill-port-587-times-out/14872).
+To fix that, reach out to DigitalOcean support.

 - Already have a mail server?
 Great.
 Use your existing mail server credentials.

 - No existing mail server, or you don't know what it is?
 No problem, create a free account on [**Mandrill**][man] (or [Mailgun][gun], or [Mailjet][jet]), and use the credentials provided in the dashboard.